zhangliang07/Stock-Learning/README.md

 It seems able to make profit.
 But I think nobody will apply it for real stock market.
 Because the model based on the trainment only with past years' stock data.
-The performance for current real market is uncertain.
+The performance for current real data is uncertain.

 Several years ago it was written by tensorflow.
 Recently I rewrote it with pytorch.